 Like potatoes, there are a lot of rice varieties to choose from, unless you don’t consider 40,000 different varieties enough choice.

-When it comes to cooking rice at home, I learned one trick that saves me all the hassle of measuring rice and water (or broth).
+When it comes to cooking rice at home, there is one trick that saves all the hassle of measuring rice and water (or broth).

 Step #1: Add your rice to the sauce pan.